-My husband and I like to think we’re savvy travellers, always aware of our surroundings and keeping a watchful eye on our belongings, especially in crowded tourist attractions.
-But over the years, we’ve been caught in a few scams ourselves.
-Here are a few of the scams that we’re embarrassed to admit that we fell for.
+My husband and I like to think we’re savvy travellers.
+We are always aware of our surroundings and keep a watchful eye on our belongings, especially in crowded tourist attractions.
+But over the years, we’ve been caught in a few scams on holidays.
+Here are a few of the travel scams that we’re embarrassed to admit that we fell for.

 Well, ok, I like to think that we were patsies for this one because it was our first visit overseas.
 We were young, we were naive, full of bright-eyed wonder at the world around us.

-Mark and I were walking around the Piazza del Duomo, when we were approached by a man with a handful of woven friendship bracelets.
+Mark and I were walking around the Piazza del Duomo in Milan, when a man with a handful of woven friendship bracelets approached us.
 “Free gift for you,” he told us.
 We politely declined, but he persisted.
 “It’s free, no money.
 A welcome gift, it brings good luck!”
-We said no again, but he wouldn’t give up.
+Again we said no, but he wouldn’t give up.

 Before we knew it, he was tying a bracelet on my wrist.
 I wasn’t completely green, though; I’d read stories of how one person will distract you while another picks your pocket.
 So while he tied the bracelet on me, I made sure to keep my free hand on my purse and one eye trained on the people around us.
 Then the man grabbed Mark’s arm and deftly tied a bracelet onto his wrist as well.